kaykay-dv/pocketsearch/docs/persistent_databases.md

 The connection will be closed implicitly after the context manager has been left and any changes committed to the database.
 If an exception occurrs, any changes will be rolled backed.

+Be aware that PocketWriters acquire a mutual exclusive connection to the database, thus PocketWriters are considered thread-safe.
+Having said that, if a PocketWriter writes any other threads have to wait until the exclusion connection has been released.
+If a time out has been reached reached an exception is thrown.

 ### Reading from an index

 In the same way you can create a PocketReader instance to interact with the search